What is SRA? Understanding the New GR for SRA Carpet Area

 Understanding How SRA Flats Are Purchased

-Purchasing an SRA flat involves a detailed process, eligibility criteria, and a number of crucial documents to have in hand to ensure legal compliance and transparency.
+Purchasing an SRA flat involves a detailed process, eligibility criteria, and several crucial documents to have in hand to ensure legal compliance and transparency.
 Here’s a concise breakdown:

-- No Existing Property: Neither the buyer nor their family members should own a house within the Brihanmumbai Municipal Corporation (BMC) limits.
+• No existing properties: The buyer or their family members should not own any existing properties that fall within the BrihanMumbai Corporation (BMC) limits.

 Purchasing Process